Felix Dodds: Political work (1980–1990)

 Early in his career, Dodds was active in UK politics and involved with the Anti-Apartheid Movement and the Anti-Nazi League.
 Dodds also engaged with environmental issues such as acid rain, nuclear power and ozone depletion.
-He held positions in the Liberal Party between 1983 and 1987 and became chairperson of the party's "young wing," the National League of Young Liberals (NLYL), in 1985.
+He held positions in the British Liberal Party between 1983 and 1987 and became chairperson of the party's "young wing," the National League of Young Liberals (NLYL), in 1985.

 Dodds was an instigator in the rebellion against the SDP-Liberal Alliance leadership of David Steel and David Owen over the issue of an independent nuclear deterrence.
-The rebel alliance produced the publication Across the Divide: Liberal Values on Defence and Disarmament, which outlined the Liberal Party's historic opposition to the UK having an independent nuclear deterrent.
+The rebel group produced the publication Across the Divide: Liberal Values on Defence and Disarmament, which outlined the Liberal Party's historic opposition to the UK having an independent nuclear deterrent.
 This resulted in a defeat to the leadership in 1986, by twenty-three votes at the Liberal Party Conference defence debate in Eastbourne.

-After his involvement in the NLYL, Dodds published his first book, Into the Twenty-First Century: An Agenda for Political Realignment.
-His work called for closer cooperation between Green members on the left in British politics.
-Contributors to the book included: Jonathon Porritt, Jean Lambert, Peter Hain, Simon Hughes, Michael Meadowcroft, Sara Parkin, Petra Kelly in Germany, Jeremy Seabrook, Peter Tatchell and Hilary Wainwright.
 In 1988, Dodds co-founded Green Voice, which worked for two years to create a dialogue between Green members on the left of UK politics.
-In 2018 he published his autobiography about those years: Power to the People: Confessions of a Young Liberal Activist 1975–1988.
+In 2018, he published his autobiography about those years: Power to the People: Confessions of a Young Liberal Activist 1975–1988.